Research Area: Predictive Medicine

 Our research team has 30 years of experience in translational medicine of acute lung diseases (including animal models, newborns, and adults) and in genetic mutations of lung surfactant-specific proteins.

-The focus of our research is the development of stable isotope and mass spectrometry-based approaches to improve the understanding of human biology on a cellular and whole-organism levels.
+The focus of our research is the development of stable isotope and high-resolution mass spectrometry-based approaches (targeted and untargeted) to improve the understanding of human biology on a cellular and whole-organism levels.

-Studies on preterm and newborn infants’ nutrition (focused on parental nutrition) are also ongoing with important results obtained describing the metabolism of lipids components and their relationship with the diseases.
+Studies on preterm and newborn infants’ nutrition (focused on parenteral nutrition) are also ongoing with important results obtained describing the metabolism of lipids components and their relationship with the diseases.
 Lipidomics studies are planned to study lipids metabolism in the fetus and during pregnancy complicated by intrauterine growth restriction.

 Fax: +39 049 9640101